pokt-network/poktroll/modular_summit.md

 ## Real world E2E usage

 At this point we have a complete network running using all of the actors we need.

-See the related slides about the actor overview.

 Let's interact with the network in an end-to-end fashion.

+**Note: look at actor slides in the presentation.**

 ### Send a JSON RPC relay to an anvil node